 And voila, I'm done.
 Now some of you might like to include additional items in your kits, such as coordinating ink, mists, etc. I don't have very many of those, so I bring them ALL to each and every crop.
 They store very nicely in my little rolling tote along with my kits, so I can pick what I need in the moment.
 If you have too many to schlep around, then I recommend picking out a couple of inks and a mist to include in your kit for when you go to crops and retreats, that way you don't have to lug everything and the kitchen sink.

 I transport my B.Y.O.Ks in lovely 2 gallon ziploc bags.
-Available at
+Available at Walmart; I purchased mine through a seller on Etsy for a steal. |

 So that is that.
 I create kits to use up my stash, streamline my scrapbook process, and to bring to crops and retreats.
 I have a lot of fun doing it.
 It is a very artistic and therapeutic process for me.